-- b) No flammable oil tanks are to be situated where spillage or leakage therefrom can constitute a hazard by falling on: - · hot surfaces, including those of boilers, heaters, steam pipes, exhaust manifolds and silencers - electrical equipment - air intakes - other sources of ignition. - c) Parts of flammable oil systems under pressure exceeding 0,18 MPa such as pumps, filters and heaters are to comply with the provisions of b) above. - d) Flammable oil lines are not to be located immediately above or near units of high temperature including boilers, steam pipelines, exhaust manifolds, silencers or other equipment required to be insulated in Sec 1, [3.7.1].
-As far as practicable, flammable oil lines are to be arranged far from hot surfaces, electrical installations or other sources of ignition and to be screened or otherwise suitably protected to avoid oil spray or oil leakage onto the sources of ignition.

-Precautions are to be taken to prevent any oil that may escape under pressure from any pump, filter or heater from coming into contact with heated surfaces.

-e) Any relief value of fuel oil and lubricating oil systems is to discharge to a safe position, such as an appropriate tank.
+- b) No flammable oil tanks are to be situated where spillage or leakage therefrom can constitute a hazard by falling on: - · hot surfaces, including those of heaters, exhaust manifolds and silencers - · electrical equipment - · air intakes - · other sources of ignition. - c) Parts of flammable oil systems under pressure exceeding 0,18 MPa such as pumps, filters and heaters are to comply with the provisions of b) above. - d) Flammable oil lines are not to be located immediately above or near units of high temperature including exhaust manifolds, silencers or other equipment required to be insulated in Sec 1, [3.7.1].
+As far as practicable, flammable oil lines are to be arranged far from hot surfaces, electrical installations or other sources of ignition and to be screened or otherwise suitably protected to avoid oil spray or oil leakage onto the sources of ignition. - Precautions are to be taken to prevent any oil that may escape under pressure from any pump, filter or heater from coming into contact with heated surfaces. - e) Any relief valve of fuel oil and lubricating oil systems is to discharge to a safe position, such as an appropriate tank.
 See also item (a) of [9.1.7].